 There is some money going into ESG, but most money is still in large, liquid, vanilla funds.
 However, small and niche strategies are on the rise.

 Running an ETF is not hugely taxing on the portfolio managers, perhaps this explains why it is cheaper than active management.

 There was some discussion about the growth of sophisticated, retail and wholesale investors investing in ETFS.

 Different markets have very different levels of engagement with EFTS.
 For example, in the US, ETFs are set to dominate over mutual funds, whereas some European markets are much further behind e.g. Italy.
 This is partly because in Europe, investors tend to be locked into an institution from a young age and not move between providers.
 The UK has a huge range of advice on offer, the advice is where money is made.

 In fixed income there is a long way to go in terms of ETF adoption in Asia and Europe.
 Fixed income managers could use ETFs to express views rather than, as they do now, choosing and indexing them using CDS or duration.

 There are disruptors in the market which people seem to be getting overly excited about.
 If they are going to offer a very similar service, they will need to be regulated in the same way as traditional financial institutions are.

 How people receive advice will change.
 For example, some companies will track people’s behaviour online and give them a digital nudge to encourage them to question their investment decisions.
 Not all clients can be served by human interaction.

 Institutional investors and pension funds have many uses for ETFS, for example sometimes they use them when transitioning between fund managers.
 Pension funds can use them for liability matching.
-For retail investors ETS offer cheap access to asset classes.
+For retail investors ETFs offer cheap access to asset classes.